budimanjojo/nix-config/README.md

 ## :package:&nbsp; Modules

 - [Flake Parts](https://github.com/hercules-ci/flake-parts) to manage `flakes` outputs.
+- [import-tree](https://github.com/denful/import-tree) to recursively import Nix modules from a directory.
 - [home-manager](https://github.com/nix-community/home-manager) to manage my home directory.
 - [sops-nix](https://github.com/Mic92/sops-nix) is used to encrypt/decrypt my secrets safely.
 - [Disko](https://github.com/nix-community/disko) to declaratively manage disks.
 - [NUR](https://github.com/nix-community/NUR) for packages not available in the official NixOS repository.
 - [nixvim](https://github.com/nix-community/nixvim) to create reproducible Neovim package.
+- [nixGL](https://github.com/nix-community/nixGL) to wrap Nix OpenGL applications for non NixOS machines.

 ## :open_file_folder:&nbsp; Directory structure

 The structure of this repository is highly opinionated.
-I shamelessly took the pieces I believe is the best from people and modified it.
+As of now, I follow [Dendritic Pattern](https://github.com/mightyiam/dendritic) to design the structure.

-- [./flake.nix](./flake.nix) is the entrypoint for `nixos-rebuild` and `home-manager` commands.
+- [./flake.nix](./flake.nix) is the entrypoint for `import-tree` to collect modules from [./modules](./modules).
 - [./flake.lock](./flake.lock) is the lock file for this flake, updated daily by [budimanjojo-bot](https://github.com/apps/budimanjojo-bot) powered by [Renovate](https://github.com/renovatebot/renovate).
-- [./flakeLib.nix](./flakeLib.nix) is where I put helper functions used in `flake.nix` file, this is where the magic happens.
+- [./modules](./modules) is where everything lives.
+I try to name the files as descriptive as possible.
 - [./lib](./lib) is where I put helper functions used in NixOS and `home-manager` modules.
 - [./packages](./packages) is where I put my own packages, updated daily by [budimanjojo-bot](https://github.com/apps/budimanjojo-bot) powered by [nvfetcher](https://github.com/berberman/nvfetcher).
 - [./overlays](./overlays) contains overlays for packages used in NixOS and `home-manager` modules.
-- [./shell.nix](./shell.nix) accessible via `nix develop` to have tools needed available in current shell.
-- [./system](./system) contains my own NixOS modules and per machine system configurations.
-- [./home](./home) contains my own `home-manager` modules and per user configurations.
 - [./chezmoi](./chezmoi) contains files used by `chezmoi`.

 ## :inbox_tray:&nbsp; How do I bootstrap a new machine